mahmad00/Disjoint-Sampling-for-Hyperspectral-Image-Classification/README.md

 # Importance of Disjoint Sampling

-## This demo is associated with: [Importance of Disjoint Sampling in Conventional and Transformer Models for Hyperspectral Image Classification]() Submitted for possible publication.
-The Paper is also available on ArXiv and can be accessed at "https://arxiv.org/abs/2404.14944"
+## This demo is associated with [Importance of Disjoint Sampling in Conventional and Transformer Models for Hyperspectral Image Classification](https://arxiv.org/abs/2404.14944) Submitted for possible publication.
+The Paper is available on ArXiv and can be accessed at "https://arxiv.org/abs/2404.14944"

+@misc{ahmad2024importance,
+      title={Importance of Disjoint Sampling in Conventional and Transformer Models for Hyperspectral Image Classification}, author={Muhammad Ahmad and Manuel Mazzara and Salvatore Distifano}, year={2024},
+      eprint={2404.14944},
+      archivePrefix={arXiv},
+      primaryClass={cs.CV}
+}

 # Models implemented in this work:
 ## 2D CNN